 MATE Act Frequently Asked Questions

-On June 1, TMA will make a new course available for all prescribers that fulfills the new DEA education requirement introduced by the MATE Act.
-The cost is $249.
+TMA recently introduced a new course available for all prescribers that fulfills the DEA education requirement.
+The cost is $249 with the code TN50.
 What sets the course apart is its applicability to all Tennessee prescribers.

-Not only will it satisfy the DEA’s training requirement, but it will also satisfy the Tennessee licensing boards’ requirement for prescribers to complete a two-hour course on prescribing practices.
+Not only will it meet the DEA’s training requirement, but it will also satisfy the Tennessee licensing boards’ requirement for prescribers to complete a two-hour course on prescribing practices.

 Members are encouraged to contact TMA with any questions at legal@tnmed.org.